NikashS/VisionResearch/README.md

 ## Overview of repository

-`prompt_engineering.py` (benchmarks of CLIP zero-shot learning with prompt engineering and hyponyms) and `linear_probe_prompt_engineering.py` are the main python scripts.
+`prompt_engineering.py` is the main python script.
+This file benchmarks CLIP zero-shot learning with prompt engineering and hyponyms on the ImageNet dataset and achieves an accuracy score of 65.8% accuracy (compared to OpenAI's 63.2% accuracy in `first_benchmarks.py`).

-`generate_dictionaries.py` is a one-time script to produce the dictionaries in `wnid_dictionaries.py`.

 `prompt_templates.py` contains caption templates for images to improve CLIP's accuracy, and these templates are used in `prompt_engineering.py`.

+### CUB Predicting Encodings

+Inside the `cub` directory is a zero-shot learning approach using CLIP for the Caltech-UCSD Birds dataset.
+This code learns the weights of a logistic regression classifier trained on seen classes of the CUB dataset, and trains a multi-layer perceptron on wikipedia descriptions of each bird class to predict weights for unseen classes.

+`predicting_encodings.py` is the main python script here.